image-js/image-js-docs/docs/Features/Filters/subtract.md

 ```

 :::caution
-Masks must have the same size for compatibility reasons.
+Both masks must have the same size for compatibility reasons.
+Images must have the same size, channel number and bit depth.
 :::

 ### Parameters and default values